 How much does PlayStation Plus cost?

 Out of all of these payment options, the annual plan is objectively the best.
 With the monthly plan at $9.99, you’re paying double what you would pay for an annual plan.
-And the monthly plan requires a credit or debit card or a linked PayPal account, so you’ll have to remember that this fee is going to come out every month unless you cancel the subscription.
+And the monthly plan requires a credit or debit card or a linked PayPal account, so you’ll have to remember that this fee will come out every month unless you cancel the subscription.

 Is PlayStation Plus worth it?